 - Leaves from several fresh thyme sprigs

 - Bread, crackers or fruit for serving

 - Heat oven to 350 degrees.
-Cut Brie into cubes and place in a small baking dish.
+Cut Brie into cubes, leaving the very bottom of the Brie in tact, and place in a small baking dish.
 Place slices of figs in between Brie cubes.

 - In a small bowl, whisk together dark brown sugar, Kahlua and orange zest until it smooths and comes together.
 Pour over Brie and figs.